ImFropZ/OOAD-Assignment/server/README.md

 In this models:
 - Each products can have only one supplier
 - Each supplier can have 0 or more products

-So we can say **that** our relation of this 2 models are one-to-many relation ship
+So we can say our relation of this 2 tables are one-to-many relationship

 ### Product